 A supervisor can be held liable in his or her individual capacity under § 1983 only if (1)

 the supervisor personally participated in the constitutional violation, or (2) there is a “sufficient causal connection between the supervisor’s wrongful conduct and the constitutional violation.”
 Starr v.
 Baca, 652 F.3d 1202, 1207 (9th Cir.
 2011) (quoting Hansen v.
 Black, 885 F.2d 642, 645-46 (9th Cir.
 1989)).
 Moreover, for liability to attach, supervisors must have actual supervisory authority over the government actor who committed the alleged violations.
 Felarca v.
 Birgeneau, 891 F.3d 809, 820 (9th Cir.
 2018).
 In other words, “[t]hey cannot be supervisors of persons beyond their control.”
-Id.
+Id.; Olson v.
+County of Grant, 127 F.4th 1193, 1998 (9th Cir.
+2025) (declining “to impose supervisory liability for a constitutional violation where, at best, there was a cooperative relationship between [law enforcement] colleagues”).
+There also can be no such supervisorial liability in the absence of an underlying constitutional violation by subordinates.
+Puente v.
+City of Phoenix, 123 F.4th 1035, 1064 (9th Cir.
+2024).
 If the plaintiff alleges a supervisor personally participated in a constitutional violation, use Instruction 9.3 (Section 1983 Claim Against Defendant in Individual Capacity—Elements and Burden of Proof).
 If the plaintiff alleges a subordinate committed a constitutional violation and there is a causal connection between the violation and the supervisor’s wrongful conduct, use this instruction.

 When there is a factual dispute concerning whether an individual is a supervisor for